7 useful tips to help you overpass overtrading

 Checklists serve the purpose of not messing up standard procedures of trading.
 Some trading companies may already be using this method.
 To overcome overtrading, one can implement a checklist before entering a trade!

-7 tips on how to overcome doubt and fear in trading
+7 tips how to hold your trading profits longer

 In the checklist, write down the mandatory and additional criteria for trading.
 Since trading pattern recognition, monitoring, and entering is straightforward and repetitive processes, the checklist can help to keep the trades in check.